xtuml/bridgepoint/doc-bridgepoint/notes/5106_udt_constants/5106_udt_constants_ant.md

 following conditions:
 4.1.1 The type is `boolean`, `integer`, `real`, `string` or an enumerated data type
-4.1.2 The type is a user defined type that is based on one of the four types in 4.1.1
+4.1.2 The type is a user defined type that is based on one of the five types in 4.1.1
 4.1.3 The type is a user defined type that is based on another user defined type that satisfies 4.1.2 or 4.1.3